Hritika-Ratnam/Tech_Thread/README.md

 ---
-Thank you for exploring Blog App!
+Thank you for exploring Tech Thread!